qiaohuang/English-Writing-Style/README.md

 - Em dash `—` has the length of the letter M. Use the em dash to join parts of sentences.
 There are already examples in this guide.
   For more usage, read [em dash](https://www.grammarly.com/blog/why-you-should-love-the-em-dash/) at Grammarly.

-### Emoji
+### Emoji/Emoticon

-Separate the emoji from the text with a space.
-Emojis don't replace punctuation.
+Separate the emoji/emoticon from the text with a space.
+Emojis/Emoticons don't replace punctuation.

 ### Heading